-Andrea Williamson, Area Director of Revenue Management

 If you want to play to win then your team needs to get on the same page as to what a win is and develop an individualized plan so that everyone is pulling their weight to get there.

-This four-hour workshop is designed to help your team create Professional Development Plans that are tangible, objective and completely actionable.
+This workshop is designed to help your team create Professional Development Plans that are tangible, objective and completely actionable.

 We start by discussing the company’s goal(s) for the year and your team’s role in achieving that goal.